Guided by the Beauty of Our Taxes

 The LVT

 A Land Value Tax is a tax on land ownership, based on the "undeveloped value” of the land.
-"Undeveloped" means that the tax does not depend on the buildings and infrastructure developed on the land, in the way that property taxes do.
+"Undeveloped" means that the tax does not depend on the buildings and infrastructure developed on the land, in the way that property taxes usually do.
 Instead, it is a tax on the land at the same rate regardless of whether it holds a potato garden or a skyscraper, and regardless of whether it is being rented out, used by the owner, or left untouched.

-Before we see why this tax is beautiful, we must first see why most taxes are ugly.
+That's it, that's the beautiful tax.
+But before we see why this tax is beautiful, we must first see why most taxes are ugly.

-All taxes are taxes on society
+I. All taxes are taxes on society

 The reduction of general welfare from the distortions due to a tax has a fitting name: it's called the deadweight loss of taxation.
 It evocatively conveys how devastating it is to discourage surplus-creating trades.

+II.
 Land rates and dead weights

 But this changes when it comes to the land rental market, where the crucial difference is the fact that the total amount of land is fixed.